cloudflare/cloudflare-docs/products/cloudflare-one/src/content/learning/index.md

 # Learning

-Wer're building this section to help you make the most of your experience with Cloudflare for Teams.
+We're building this section to help you make the most of your experience with Cloudflare for Teams.
 We plan on having learning materials, readings, and technical deep-dives about what you can do with our products and features.

 Check back soon for more content!